lrlbbzl/lrlbbzl.github.io/_pages/about.md

 <span class='anchor' id='-intern'></span>

 # 🎆 News
+- *Jun.
+2026*: Delighted to graduate as an Outstanding Master's Graduate of Tsinghua University.
 - *Jan.
 2026*: AVAR has been accepted by **ICLR 2026**.
 See you in Rio de Janeiro, Brazil.
 - *Nov.
 2025*: [Qwen3-VL technical report](https://arxiv.org/abs/2511.21631) is released.
 - *Sept.
 2025*: Qwen3-VL is released!
 Try stronger reasoning on [Qwen Chat](https://chat.qwen.ai/).